noahsssnoah/Nema17-Sheetmetal-Motor-Mounts-CoreXY-/README.md

 Objectives for development of this sheetmetal part are:
 - increased version compatibility [V-Slot-Wheels-Version; MGN9H-Rail-Version; MGN12H-Rail-Version]
+- designed for Nema17x60mm works also with shorter models of Nema17 Steppers
 - cost-efficient manufacturing
   - sheetmetal design
     - excellent material utilization